catid/catid.io/content/posts/affine3/affine3.md

 For image registration (a key step in direct visual odometry, visual trackers, and marker trackers), software attempts to solve for an unknown transform, given two example images.

 It is little known that solving directly for the transform matrix has some disadvantages.
 As explained by ["Parameterizing Homographies" (Baker & Kanade, 2006)](https://www.cs.cmu.edu/~ankurd/Site/Publications_files/baker_simon_2006_1.pdf) you get more accurate results by solving for the more intuitive representation using the 3 corner control points.
-In a bit we'll show intuitively why that is the case.
+In a bit we'll show intuitively why that is the case [1*].

 The three corner control points are specified by 6 floating point values (3 x, y coordinates), just as there are 6 variables in the matrix.